 Re:Minds is a Southampton based organisation supporting families whose children/young people have Autism, ADHD or other neurodiverse needs and/or mental health needs - with or without a diagnosis.
 Our aim is to allow people whose children face similar issues to meet up in an informal setting to share knowledge and talk about any challenges our families are facing.
 We don’t claim to be experts, just other families who understand what it can feel like to be on this journey.

 The group is open to any family member, you don’t have to live in Southampton or have a diagnosis to be able to come along.
-We do ask you not to bring children to the groups, as we believe it is important for adults to have a safe space to express their feelings.
+We do ask you not to bring children to the groups, unless specified, as we believe it is important for adults to have a safe space to express their feelings.
 We really hope you will come along and join us because sometimes just talking to other people can make a real difference!

 You pulled me back from the brink.
 I'll always be grateful for your rational, logical mind and your warmth, compassion and understanding.